blekenbleu/microscope/tube.md

 This camera can alternatively be inserted in place of an infinity scope's tube lens.

 A camera lens' focal length determines overall image size / magnification.
-A [40mm lens](M48.htm#pancake) focused over a 10X microscope ocular typically fills an APS-C sensor,
+A [40mm lens](/microscope/M48.htm#pancake) focused over a 10X microscope ocular typically fills an APS-C sensor,
-depending on oculars' and objectives' field diameters.
+depending on objectives' field diameters.
 To replace an infinity microscope objective's tube lens,
 a telephoto camera lens (e.g. 100-200mm) is typically wanted.